With Halloween’s ghosts, goblins and treats around the corner the good folks at the ASPCA Pro have these important safety tips for us:

 4. Calm your pet.

 Even pets who are kept indoors may experience intense anxiety over the large number of strangely dressed visitors.
 Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed be sure and speak with your vet well in advance about options to help calm your pet.
+Halloween is a night of emotional exhaustion for many pets.
+Consider these extra tips for keeping your pets safe and sane this halloween.

 5. Check those costumes.